AU Supports the Do No Harm Act

 Here’s what the Supreme Court did – and didn’t do – in Fulton v.
 Philadelphia

-Americans United began representing Gregg Tucker and Shelly Fitzgerald, who were unjustly fired by private religious schools.
-Shelly and Gregg are among the many people harmed by religious employers that are capitalizing on Supreme Court decisions by seeking an ever broader interpretation of the “ministerial exception” and denying civil rights to all of their workers.
+Americans United began representing Shelly Fitzgerald, who was unjustly fired by a private religious school.
+Shelly is among the many people harmed by religious employers that are capitalizing on Supreme Court decisions by seeking an ever broader interpretation of the “ministerial exception” and denying civil rights to all of their workers.

 In Trump v.
 Pennsylvania, the Supreme Court ruled that the Trump administration didn’t violate procedural rules when it implemented regulations that allow employers and universities to use religion to deny workers and students birth control coverage guaranteed by law.
 But because this religious exemption causes harm, Americans United continues to challenge the rules in court on behalf of Notre Dame students.
 AU is urging President Biden to revoke these rules.